webxos/vial.github.io/README.md

 ## Introduction

-The **Vial MCP Controller** is a pioneering open source platform for WebXOS 2025, designed to empower the global open source community to orchestrate quantum-enhanced workflows, multi-LLM routing, real-time video processing, and decentralized automation through the **Model Context Protocol (MCP)**.
+The **Vial MCP** is an open source MCP server, designed to empower the global open source community to orchestrate quantum-enhanced workflows, multi-LLM routing, real-time video processing, and decentralized automation through the **Model Context Protocol (MCP)**.
 This project integrates quantum computing, artificial intelligence, and blockchain technologies into a lightweight, secure, and forkable environment, making advanced tools accessible to developers, researchers, and creators.
 Key capabilities include:

 - **Quantum-Enhanced RAG Queries**: Execute retrieval-augmented generation (RAG) queries using Qiskit and Kyber-512 post-quantum cryptography.
 - **Multi-LLM Orchestration**: Route requests across Anthropic, Mistral, Google, xAI, Meta, and local LLMs with `litellm`.